MarthaEugenia/run_analysis.R/README.md

 -- 3. Uses descriptive activity names to name the activities in the data set

+By looking at the activity_id a new column is added to state what the id meant (1 for WALKING, etc.)

 -- 4. Appropriately labels the data set with descriptive variable names.